jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 # A better approach

-Sydney Dekker [2014] suggests we should interpret ‘accountability’ literally:
+Sidney Dekker [2014] suggests we should interpret ‘accountability’ literally:

 > ### You can hold people accountable by letting them tell their story, literally “giving their account.”